Peanut Butter Cake with Honey Vanilla Buttercream Frosting

 2 tbsp heavy whipping cream

-*Amanda used Aunt Sue’s Wildflower variety, but you can substitute your favorite Sioux Honey!
+*Amanda used Aunt Sue’s® Raw & Unfiltered Wildflower Honey, but you can substitute for your favorite Sioux Honey!

 Preheat the oven to 350°F/177°C.